 • your interest in the subject of the workshop;

 • your special perspectives, skills, or experiences that would contribute to the workshop; and

 • how the experience would enhance your teaching or school service.

-While recent participants are eligible to apply, selection committees are charged to give first consideration to applicants who have not participated in an NEH-supported seminar, institute, or workshop in the last three years (2014, 2015, 2016).
+While recent participants are eligible to apply, the selection committee is charged to give first consideration to applicants who have not participated in an NEH-supported seminar, institute, or workshop in the last three years.
 Additionally, preference is given to applicants who would significantly contribute to the diversity of the workshop.

 EQUAL OPPORTUNITY STATEMENT

 Endowment programs do not discriminate on the basis of race, color, religion, sex, national origin, disability, age, or sexual orientation.
 For further information, write to NEH Equal Opportunity Officer, 400 Seventh Street, S.W., Washington, D.C.
 20506.
 TDD: 202/606‑8282 (for the hearing impaired only).